Jakarta Content Week 2020 Attended by Participants from 41 Countries

 About the Organizers of Jakarta Content Week:

 Is the international publishing industry’s biggest trade.
-FBF is considered as the most important event in the world for international transactions and rights trading on books and content in various forms.
+FBF is considered the most important event in the world for international transactions and rights trading on books and content in various forms.

 Yayasan 17000 Pulau Imaji